The best external SSD to use with your Mac in 2023

-This is AppleInsider's recommendations for SSDs you can buy and use with your Mac, MacBook Air, or MacBook Pro, to give you more space to work.
+This is AppleInsider's recommendations for finding the best external SSD for Mac, MacBook Air, or MacBook Pro, to give you more space to work.
 For HDD options, check out our top pick for the best external hard drive for Mac.

 Samsung T7 Touch and Shield

 These two drives are compact and highly portable storage appliances from Samsung.
 At the core, they're quite similar, but they differ in a few striking ways.

 The Portable T7 Shield and T7 Touch are compact USB 3.2 drives offering read speeds of up to 1,050MB/s and write speeds at up to 1,000MB/s.
 While it uses USB 3.2 Gen 2 and PCIe NVMe to manage those high speeds, complete with compatibility with Mac, PC, and other devices, that's where the comparison splits.